MohamedPro123/Islamic-Prayer-Times/README.md

 # Installation

 To install, go to the Switch folder on your sd card, create a folder called prayer-times, and put the NRO File in it.
+That's it.

 Uses AlAdhan api and Islamic Society of North America method.